-With a diverse range of abilities and multiple categories, the Paralympics offers the best.
+With a diverse range of abilities and multiple categories, the Paralympics offer the best.

-Wheelchairs and other specialised items enable them to perform at their very best.
+Participants use prosthetics, Wheelchairs and other specialised items to enable them to perform at their very best.

-In layman terms, does an availability in 3D printers which can be found in numerous places including maker spaces helps to bridge that divide?
+In layman terms, does the availability in 3D printers which can be found in numerous places including maker spaces helps to bridge that divide?

 That might not be as advanced as professionally made equipment.